openequella/openequella.github.io/guides/GlossaryOfTerms.md

 # Glossary of Terms

-An alphabetical list of frequently used terms within EQUELLA.
+An alphabetical list of frequently used terms within openEQUELLA.

 **ACL** - Access Control List—list of actions which associate users, groups or roles with privileges for particular items, collections or institutions.